CarouselSMS/API_deprecated/sections/api/faq-general.md

 if you want to send your card to everyone who sends **Jack** to your application, you could write an application that would receive a message from the Service Layer, see if it reads **Jack** and respond.
-But with Static Responses, you can simply tell the
+But with Static responses, you can simply tell the
 Service Layer to send your desired text any time it sees incoming message with the text **Jack**.

-### When do Static Responses come into play -- or why doesn’t my Static Response work?
+### When do Static responses come into play -- or why doesn’t my Static Response work?

 Static Responses are canned responses to the known client messages.
 They work exactly as if the message was sent